Where to Stay in Cancún

 • Best Area in Cancún for Families: North and Middle Hotel Zone, Riviera Cancún

-Cancún is a very family-friendly destination with entertainment for children of all ages; most resorts here have kids’ clubs and excellent pools, many with water slides or small water parks on site.
-Families with younger children just learning to swim should consider the North Hotel Zone; due to its geographic location, the beach here is partially protected from the winds, making for gentler waves and easier swimming.
-The Middle Hotel Zone is great for families with older kids and teens with its easy access to local attractions, water sports centers, snorkeling tours, and shopping malls.
-Riviera Cancún is great for active families; here you’ll find the largest resorts with the most kid-friendly amenities plus adventure parks, Croco Cun Zoo, and cenotes at the southern end.
+Cancún is a very family-friendly destination with entertainment for children of all ages.
+Most resorts here have kids’ clubs and excellent pools, many with water slides or small water parks on site.
+Families with younger children should consider the North Hotel Zone.
+Because it faces Isla Mujeres, the beach here is protected from the open ocean, resulting in gentler waves and easier swimming.
+The Middle Hotel Zone is great for families with older kids and teens due to its easy access to water sports centers and shopping malls.
+Riviera Cancún is great for active families.
+Here you will find the largest resorts with the most kid-friendly amenities plus proximity to adventure parks, Croco Cun Zoo, and cenotes.

 • Most Romantic Area in Cancún: South Hotel Zone, Riviera Cancún, Playa Mujeres

-Cancún is a top destination for honeymoons, weddings, and romantic getaways.
-Its long, white sand beaches are ideal for sunset strolls and toes-in-the-sand dining.
-Several luxury hotels are entirely adults-only and many others have adults-only wings and pools, or suites with private pools.
-The top romantic destinations are the South Hotel Zone, a quiet stretch of beach with easy access to Cancúns biggest attractions; Playa Mujeres, the newest development a little ways north of the Hotel Zone with the most contemporary hotels, pristine beaches, and gentle surf; and Riviera Cancún, the most natural area of Cancún with protected mangrove jungles, a botanical garden, and the relaxing beaches.
+Cancún is a top destination for honeymoons and romantic getaways.
+Its long, white sand beaches are ideal for sunset strolls.
+Several luxury hotels are entirely adults-only and many others have adults-only wings or suites with private pools.
+The top romantic destinations are the South Hotel Zone, a quiet stretch of beach with less foot traffic; Playa Mujeres, the development north of the Hotel Zone with contemporary hotels and pristine beaches; and Riviera Cancún, the most natural area with protected mangrove jungles and relaxing beachfronts.

 • Best Area in Cancún for a Local Vibe: El Centro, Puerto Juárez, and Riviera Cancún

 There are no residential areas inside the Hotel Zone.
-Most locals live in El Centro or Puerto Juárez, where you’ll find the most authentic restaurants, nightlife, outdoor markets, and affordable shopping.
-The south end of Riviera Cancún is another great spot for a local feel, especially near the small village of Puerto Morelos.
-Though tourism has changed this village, there are still plenty of great, cheap restaurants and local bars, especially in the inland pueblo away from the beachfront resorts.
+Most locals live in El Centro or Puerto Juárez, where you’ll find the most authentic restaurants, nightlife, and affordable shopping.
+The south end of Riviera Cancún is another great spot for a local feel, especially near the village of Puerto Morelos.
+Though tourism has grown here, there are still plenty of great, cheap restaurants and local bars, especially in the inland pueblo area away from the beachfront resorts.

 • Safest Areas of Cancún

-On the whole, Cancún is a fairly safe city, and the safest parts are the beaches where the vast majority of resorts are located.
-Almost all resorts have gated entries staffed with guards around the clock; each hotel also employs guards to patrol their beaches.
-When outside the resorts, standard precautions apply as they do in all major tourist destinations: watch your bags, purses, and wallets; if clubbing, keep an eye on your drink; and stick to the main, well-lit roads when walking at night, preferably with a friend or group.
+On the whole, Cancún is a safe city for tourists.
+The safest parts are the beaches where the vast majority of resorts are located.
+Almost all resorts have gated entries staffed with guards around the clock and each hotel also employs guards to patrol their beach sections.
+When outside the resorts, standard precautions apply: watch your bags, keep an eye on your drink if clubbing, and stick to the main, well-lit roads when walking at night.
+The R1 and R2 buses are very safe and frequently used by travelers.

 • Unsafe Areas of Cancún

-Cancún is among Mexico’s safest cities.
-But crime does happen, especially in El Centro north of Avenida Chichén Itzá.
-If you are heading downtown for dinner, we recommend taking a taxi to and from the restaurant to avoid walking long distances in the dark and the small risk of petty crime.
+Cancún is among Mexico’s safest cities, but crime does happen, especially in El Centro north of Avenida Chichén Itzá.
+If you are heading downtown for dinner, I recommend taking an official taxi or a ride-share app to and from the restaurant to avoid walking long distances in the dark in residential areas where petty crime is more common.

 Staying in the North Hotel Zone